 Is It Okay To Discipline A Puppy?

 Yes, it is completely okay and acceptable to discipline your puppy.
+It is actually important to teach them good behavior.
+However, discipline entails teaching them good behavior without punishing them.

-But, physical punishment is never the right way of disciplining your young puppy.
+But physical punishment is never the right way of disciplining your young puppy.
 Punishing them physically may only trigger them to develop worse behavior than what they are already exhibiting.

-Again, always remember though that punishment never works.
+Again, always remember, though, that punishment never works.

 Instead, you may want to use signals to make him understand that what he did was wrong or correct him in a firm tone.